monographhq/robertos/README.md

 4. Can you render the data in a chart or visual format?

 ## Frontend take-home test
 Build a sortable, nestable, groupable table view in React using the GraphQL API.
-The image below is for reference, please feel free to take creative liberties with the implementation on both design and product.
-Figma file for additional reference.
+Please feel free to take creative liberties with the implementation on both design and product.

 Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).